Persian New Year: a celebration of culture, tradition and renewal

 The fiery celebrations are accompanied by loud festivities including dancing, music and fireworks.
 Creating an atmosphere of joy and renewal.

-The first 12 days of Nowruz are time for reflection, rejuvenation and connecting to loved ones.
-It’s filled with various cultural and family activities, including visits to relatives or friends, enjoying traditional foods and honouring the Hast-sin table.
+The first 12 days of Nowruz are a time for reflection, rejuvenation and connecting to loved ones.
+It’s filled with various cultural and family activities, including visits to relatives or friends, enjoying traditional foods and honouring the Haft-sin table.

-On the 13th day known as Sizdah Bedar, friends and families go outside to celebrate by spending the day picnicking, making BBQ, enjoying nature, participating in outdoor activities and play pranks.
+On the 13th day, known as Sizdah Bedar, friends and families go outside to celebrate by spending the day picnicking, making BBQ, enjoying nature, participating in outdoor activities and playing pranks.

-It is required to celebrate the last day outside as Persian believes in unlucky number 13.
-Meaning it is bad luck to stay home on the last day of Nowruz.
+It is required to celebrate outside as it’s believed it is bad luck to stay home on the last day of Nowruz.

 Nowruz is celebrating the year 2584.
-Persian new year welcomes everyone from different cultures.
-If you have found this interesting and would like to celebrate, feel free to join Nowruz party on Wednesday 19th March from 6:30pm to midnight in Arta night club, 62 Albion Street, Glasgow.
-Tickets are £25 for adult and 5-12 are £10.
+The Persian New Year welcomes everyone from different cultures.
+If you have found this interesting and would like to celebrate, feel free to join the Nowruz party on Wednesday, 19th March, from 6:30pm to midnight in Arta nightclub, 62 Albion Street, Glasgow.
+Tickets are £25 for adults and 5-12 are £10.